 Also speaking, a teacher from Bridge Oloto Academy in Ojo, Emmanuel Akomolafe, highlighted that the use of the Bridge teacher tablet has procedures to help teachers impact pupils that have learning challenges.
 “This new method of teaching gives a teacher the procedure to teach pupils who know nothing at all, especially those who have never been to school.
 It gives them this kind of growth from being blank minded to being knowledgeable through the lessons in the tablets which are prepared by experts,” he said.

-During the pandemic, teachers were at the center of education responses, Bridge provided remote learning resources that ensured that children continued to learn while they were at home.
-When teachers have the right training and motivation, their potential becomes performance.
+During the pandemic, teachers were at the centre of education responses, Bridge provided remote learning resources that ensured that children continued to learn while they were at home.
+When the right teacher support, training and motivation is in place, their potential becomes performance.
 The substance of the teacher is what makes the teacher great.